ISG-Siegen/releasing-research-code/README.md

 Training a model from scratch can be time-consuming and expensive.
 One way to increase trust in your results is to provide a pre-trained model that the community can evaluate to obtain the end results.
 This means users can see the results are credible without having to train afresh.

-Another common use case is fine-tuning for downstream task, where it's useful to release a pretrained model so others can build on it for application to their own datasets.
+Another common use case is fine-tuning for the downstream tasks, where it's useful to release a pre-trained model so others can build on it for application to their own datasets.

 Lastly, some users might want to try out your model to see if it works on some example data.
 Providing pre-trained models allows your users to play around with your work and aids understanding of the paper's achievements.

-#### 5. README file includes table of results accompanied by precise command to run to produce those results
+#### 5. README file includes table of results accompanied by precise commands to run to produce those results

 Adding a table of results into README.md lets your users quickly understand what to expect from the repository (see the [README.md template](templates/README.md) for an example).
 Instructions on how to reproduce those results (with links to any relevant scripts, pretrained models etc) can provide another entry point for the user and directly facilitate reproducibility.
 In some cases, the main result of a paper is a Figure, but that might be more difficult for users to understand without reading the paper.